Warsaw Airport

 VAT Refunds - (6am to 10pm) Not from around here? ('here' = EU) talk to these guys about giving you some money back!

-If you are flying to Warsaw and transferring straight to Krakow then follow the same instructions as before to Warsaw Central Station (Dworzec Centralny), where you can buy your tickets and board your train.
-The queues at the ticket booths can be pretty big, so keep an eye out for automated ‘fast ticket’ machines, which accept most major credit cards.
-Finally don’t forget to check our sister site Cracow Life, before you arrive.
+If you are flying to Warsaw and transferring to a train to Krakow for example, then follow the same instructions as before to Warsaw Central Station (Dworzec Centralny), where you can buy your tickets and board your train.
+The queues at the ticket booths can be pretty big, so keep an eye out for automated 'fast ticket' machines, which accept most major credit cards.
+Finally don't forget to check our sister site Cracow Life, before you arrive.
 They can sort you out with all the hotels, tours and info you need!

 OK.
 That about wraps up the basics for Warsaw's Frederic Chopin Airport.
 If you need more specific info you might want to check out the airport’s official site.
 Read about Krakow Airport on our sister site.
 Meanwhile, if there is something else you were looking for on this page but didn't find, please let us know!